-Causes of pain, injury prevention and when to seek care from a doctor for finger, hand, wrist or elbow injuries
+At-home treatment and when to seek care from a doctor

 When pain develops in your hand, wrist or elbow, it can be difficult to determine if you should seek professional treatment or assess your injury at home.

 In the most basic terms, it all comes down to the amount of pain you are in and what your body is telling you.
 If something is obviously wrong, like you are unable to move your finger or rotate your wrist, you should seek medical care right away.

 At-home treatment for hand, wrist or elbow pain

 If pain is bearable and there is not an obvious deformity, at home treatment such as rest, ice or bracing may help relieve pain and swelling.

 What if pain is dull, but still won’t go away?

 Sometimes you or your child may experience hand, wrist or elbow pain that seemingly comes out of nowhere and lingers for a long period of time.
 If at home treatment methods don’t work or only work for a short period of time, you may need medical attention.